Ernst Dammann: Education, NSDAP membership

 Dammann grew up in Schleswig-Holstein, in an atmosphere of "Evangelical-Lutheran piety and Prussian virtues".
 His mother died young (in 1916), and his father left for Africa in 1908, where he spent three years working on Tanganyika Railway in Tanzania.
 He attended the Gymnasium Christianeum in Hamburg, and then studied in Kiel and at the University of Hamburg, with Carl Meinhof, whom he had met earlier in Pinneberg, before going to Berlin.
 During this period he also had an appointment as Lehrbeauftragter in Hebrew at the University of Kiel.
 He gained his doctorate in Kiel in 1929 (dissertation: Das negerische Afrika bei Yaqut und Qazwini) and was ordained in 1930.
 That same year he was employed as a research assistant by Meinhof in Hamburg.
 According to Ernst Klee, he joined the Nazi Party in 1931; other sources have him join on 1 August 1933, with membership number 609,464.
 Meinhof and many others (including Dammann, Bernhard Struck, August Klingenheben, and Ernst Zyhlarz) were Nazis or Nazi sympathizers whose views on race were steeped in 19th-century theories of European racial superiority, with the attendant idea that the alleged African inferiority was manifested also in literature and language.

 In and out of Africa

 From 1933 to 1937 he was a missionary in Tanga, Tanzania, working for a German settler community.
 He visited Lamu Island, where (with the help of his wife, Ruth) he collected the verse of the Swahili poet Zahidi Mngumi; his was said to be "the most complete collection" of Mngumi's poetry.
 Dammann was the leader of the foreign branch of the Nazi party (Landesgruppenleiter).
 In this position "he discredited himself" in conflict with the Bethel Mission, German East Africa, and he was removed from the mission.

+Paradox between Nazi ideology and contribution to Swahili studies

+Dammann's research trips to the Lamu Archipelago in the 1930s created a historical paradox.
+By assembling a vast corpus of Swahili manuscripts in the Kiamu dialect, his work contributed to the global dissemination and recognition of Swahili literary culture.
+Ironically, while Dammann’s own racial ideology ranked African intellectual productions at the bottom of a racial hierarchy, the linguistic data he preserved later served to demonstrate the existence of a sophisticated Swahili civilization with high literary, philosophical, and theological standards.